Whatever you do, DO NOT imagine me taking down half of that muffin in one bite for picture purposes.

 This could mean a few things:

-- The muffins taste better with glaze (this is truth, regardless of #2 and #3).
+- These lemon muffins taste better with glaze (this is truth, regardless of #2 and #3).

 - My ability to taste food has improved since first tasting a plain muffin this morning which means I’m getting better and Bjork can stop making trips to the drugstore for the aloe-infused Kleenex!
 Hip hip hooray!